sbaron/esp32-i2s-slm/README.md

 The code in this repository is mostly intended as example how you can integrate resonable noise measurement (i.e. *L*<sub>Aeq</sub>, Equivalent Continuous Sound Level) in your projects.

-You can find a bit more information in my [hackday.io](https://hackaday.io/project/166867-esp32-i2s-slm) project.
+You can find a bit more information in the [hackday.io](https://hackaday.io/project/166867-esp32-i2s-slm) project.